Palos Verdes Estates, DUI for Drugs, Self-Test, DA Reject

 Four weeks later, Greg followed up with the Palos Verdes Estates Police Department with a further letter enclosing a collection of letters and awards that the client had earned.
 Greg asked that the police consider such letters in handling the case.

-On the day of the arraignment, Greg appeared in the Torrance Superior Court and was told that the District Attorney had decided the case a “DA Reject.”
+On the day of the arraignment, Greg appeared in the Torrance Superior Court and was told that the District Attorney had decided the case was a “DA Reject.”
 Obviously, our client’s blood sample given to the police was consistent with the blood test results our client obtained with his parents.

 Had the results from the police shown our client was positive for any drug, our client’s independent blood test would contest such a result.